Practice management software: User verdicts

 - Pulling all of these features together into a solution that will help firms manage clients through the Making Tax Digital transition.

-It became apparent that our six workshop participants wanted a wide variety of functions, and that most of the existing practice management tools didn’t fit their requirements.
+It became apparent that our six practice management software workshop participants wanted a wide variety of functions, and that most of the existing practice management tools didn’t fit their requirements.
 Sharon Pocock from Kinder Pocock uses the free Xero Practice Manager module, but supplements it with a number of add-on applications.
 Yet even she relied, like several other workshop participants, on a number of administrative spreadsheets.

-This spreadsheet dependence confirms that practice management has been the poor relation of accounting software for many years.
+This spreadsheet dependence confirms that practice management software has been the poor relation of accounting software for many years.
 In our 2013 software survey, just 10% of respondents used practice management tools, compared to 23% each for tax and accounts production.
 And while the cloud has swept through the profession for bookkeeping, online tools for specialist tax and practice functions have lagged behind.

 That has been changing in recent years with the arrival of suppliers like Logical Office, Glide, Senta and more recently mTrio and Prosper.
 The accountants taking part in our workshop said they were familiar with what the “old guard” suppliers had to offer, so we showed them what the latest entrants to the market had to offer.